meelgroup/MLIC/README.md

-# MLICv2
+# IMLI

-MLICv2 is an incremental learning framework based on  MaxSAT  for generating interpretable classification rules via partition-based training methodology.
+IMLI is an incremental learning framework based on  MaxSAT  for generating interpretable classification rules via partition-based training methodology.
 This tool  is based on our [paper](https://bishwamittra.github.io/publication/imli-ghosh.pdf) published in AAAI/ACM Conference on AI, Ethics, and Society(AIES), 2019.
-We have introduced this framework as imli in the paper.